Skip to Content

 We belonged to Passport America for many years.
 We joined early on in our full-time life, and back then, we found PA to be an incredibly valuable tool.
 Just about anywhere we went, we could find an RV park that participated in PA to save 50% on our stay.

-Other campgrounds will only grant the discount at certain times of the year.
-Snowbird parks, for instance, may only offer the discount in summer, but not at any other time of the year.
+It appears, however, that things have changed over time.
+Many parks impose severe limitations where the PA discount is concerned.
+Some restrict its use to only certain days of the week (for example, you may only be able to get the discount on weekdays).
+Other campgrounds will only grant the discount at certain times of the year (snowbird parks, for instance, may only offer the discount in summer, but not at any other time of the year).

 Some campgrounds/RV parks only allow the discount for a limited number of days.
 So, you may want to make a reservation for a week, but you’ll only get your Passport America discount for 2 nights, paying full price for the remainder of your stay.
-While at some other locations, you have to stay full price for some length of time to qualify for the discount.
+At some other locations, you have to stay at full price for some length of time to qualify for the discount.

 Also, each park or campground owner/manager sets the terms regarding the number of people included in a per-night camping fee.
 Some only include two people (making them less attractive for families or groups).
 Others include more, but you need to check with each individual campground to make sure you understand what the additional charges may be, not only for additional campers beyond the number they cover but any other extra charges as well.